 Urdu poetry has been my love for a long time.
-From Ghalib, Daag, Mir, and Zauq to modern-day stalwarts like Eliya, Faraz, Jigar, Niyazi, and Rana, I’ve been fortunate enough to recite and listen to some of the most magnificent couplets possible across languages.
+From Ghalib, Daag, Mir, and Zauq to modern-day stalwarts like Eliya, Faraz, Jigar, Niyazi, and Rana, I’ve been fortunate enough to recite and listen to some of the most magnificent known to humankind.
 Hence, English poetry never appealed to me, except for classic 2Pac rap or popular English songs.

 However, this changed a bit when I got admitted to the MA English Course at the university, where reading and writing about poetry was mandatory.
 I got a project to write about William Wordsworth and his contribution to romanticism.
 And my world was never the same again.
 Soon, I found myself reading Wordsworth, Tennyson, Shakespeare, Dickens, and Dickinson.

 Prior to this, the only poem I remembered was Home They Brought Her Warrior Dead which was a part of our high school syllabus.
 I didn’t even know at the time that it was by Alfred Lord Tennyson.

 As soon as I was out of university, though, poems exited my life, and all I was left with was writing articles, blogs, book reviews, and more.
 Then I came across Uncage The Mysterious Soul, a collection of poems penned by a young woman, Najam Us Saher.
 She’s probably the first Indian poet whose work I’ve come across, and I must say, it’s pretty good.
 Here’s what I felt after reading Uncage.